ingebrigtfb/semester-project-23/README.md

 ## Description

 Comunity sience center website made with html and css.
+My goal was to make a site suitable for kids from 7-15yrs but also adults/parents.

 ## Built With